skdishansachin/dotfiles/README.md

 # Dotfiles

-Personal configuration and dotfiles that managed with GNU Stow.
+Personal configuration and dotfiles that managed with symlinks.

 ## Usage